How-to

 Size PBS storage and bandwidth.

-Plan capacity, dedupe/compression impact, and network throughput so backups complete within your windows.
+Plan capacity, dedupe/compression impact, and network throughput so backups complete within your timeframes.

 Steps